Home Insurance Covers Basement Floods, Right?

-A flooded basement can not only ruin your day, but also personal property and even parts of the structure of your home.
-Wet carpeting might not be the biggest concern you have after a basement flood.
-Many folks don't actually realize that home insurance doesn't cover all causes of basement flooding.
+A flooded basement can ruin not only your day but also your personal property and even part of the structure of your home.
+Wet carpeting might not be your biggest concern after a basement flood because your homeowners insurance may not cover the damage, depending on the source of the water.
+It's key to understand which types of water damage and floods are covered by home insurance well before an incident occurs.

-Luckily, an independent insurance agent can help you find the right type of home insurance and other coverages necessary for those pesky basement floods.
+Luckily, an independent insurance agent can help you find the right type of home insurance and other coverages necessary for basement floods.
 They'll get you covered against these disasters and many others.
-But until then, let's talk more about flooded basements and how and when insurance covers them.
+But until then, here's an overview of when home insurance covers basement floods.

-• Broken pipes: Broken plumbing can be considered an accident by homeowners insurance, and the resulting flood would likely be covered by home insurance.
+• Broken pipes: Broken plumbing can be considered an accident by homeowners insurance, and a resulting basement flood would likely be covered by home insurance.

-• Broken appliances: Air conditioning units or sprinkler systems that accidentally break and lead to water damage make up another cause of covered flooding by home insurance.
+• Broken appliances: Air conditioning units or sprinkler systems that accidentally break and lead to water damage are another cause of covered flooding by home insurance.

 home